Jens Nielsen

-Jens Nielsen is the CEO of BioInnovation Institute, Copenhagen, Denmark, and professor of systems biology at Chalmers University of Technology, Gothenburg, Sweden.
+Jens Bredal Nielsen is the CEO of BioInnovation Institute, Copenhagen, Denmark, and professor of systems biology at Chalmers University of Technology, Gothenburg, Sweden.
 He is also an adjunct professor at the Danish Technical University and the University of Copenhagen.
 Nielsen is the most cited researcher in the field of metabolic engineering, and he is the most cited researcher in Biology and Biochemistry in Sweden and Denmark (top 5 in Europe).
 He is the only foreign member of all three academies in the US (Science, Engineering and Medicine) and he is also foreign member of the Chinese Academy of Engineering.
 He was the founding president of the International Metabolic Engineering Society.
 He has additionally founded several biotech companies.

 Education and academic career

 Jens Nielsen obtained his high school degree from Horsens Statsskole in 1981, and his MSc in chemical engineering (1986) and PhD in biochemical engineering (1989) from the Danish Technical University (DTU).
 Following his studies, he established an independent research group at DTU and was appointed full professor there in 1998.
 He was Fulbright visiting professor at MIT in 1995–1996.
 At DTU, he founded and directed the Center for Microbial Biotechnology.

 In 2008, he was recruited as professor and director at Chalmers University of Technology, Sweden, where he built a research group of more than sixty people.
 At Chalmers, he established the Area of Advance Life Science Engineering, a cross-departmental strategic research initiative, and was founding head of the Department of Biology and Biological Engineering, which now both encompass about 200 people.

 Nielsen has published over 850 research papers, co-authored more than forty books, and is the holder of more than fifty patents.
 He was identified by Thomson Reuters/Clarivate as a highly cited researcher in 2015–2023, and according to Google Scholar, he is the most cited researcher in metabolic engineering, industrial biotechnology, and among the top five in synthetic biology.
 He is co-author of several textbooks, and his textbook on bioreaction engineering principles has been published in three editions.
 His textbook on metabolic engineering has been translated into Chinese and Japanese.

 In 2019, Nielsen was recruited as CEO of BioInnovation Institute (BII), an initiative by the Novo Nordisk Foundation to support innovation and translation of science for use in society.